boogalistick/birthdayapp/README.md

-terraform init --backend=false (saves a state locally) terraform validate (It clears out the code of any sintax errors) terraform plan --out birthdayapp.out terraform apply birthdayapp, approve - type in yes
+terraform init --backend=false (saves a state locally) terraform validate (It clears out the code of any sintax errors) terraform plan --out birthdayapp.out terraform apply birthdayapp.out

+approve - type in yes

 The apply takes place quickly, the provisioning part will take a few minutes to initialize, after it finishes, SSH into the machine with the private key from the directory keys/id_rsa using: ssh ec2-user@IP -i keys/id_rsa.